b39b332d/PhysRecorder/README.md

 [![Product Screenshot][product-screenshot]](https://gitee.com/b39b332d/phy_recorder/)

 **PhysRecorder** is a cross-platform tool for recording physiological signals and video streams (including RealSense cameras) with precise timestamp synchronization.
-It is designed to standardize experimental data collection, ensure reproducibility, and simplify the workflow for researchers and engineers.
+It is designed to standardize experimental data collection, ensure reproducibility, and simplify the workflow for researchers and engineers in **rPPG** and physiological signal analysis.

 支持的编码器: MJPG,HuffYUV,Raw
 支持的摄像头驱动: MSMF, Realsense